Minister for Health (Victoria)

 The Minister for Health is a minister within the Executive Council of Victoria tasked with the responsibility of overseeing the Victorian Government's health and hospital laws and initiatives.

 Following the 2022 Victorian state election, the Andrews Government created the Minister for Health Infrastructure portfolio alongside the Minister for Health portfolio.

-Mary-Anne Thomas has been the minister since June 2022.
+Harriet Shing has been the minister since the most recent cabinet reshuffle in April 2026.